-Photoperiodism can merely define as the potential of the plant to incite flowering relative to the changes in the photoperiod.
-Thus, photoperiod is a light duration or the length of day and night, while the photoperiodism is the effect of light duration in the growth of a plant.
-Depending upon the photoperiodic effect on flowering, the plants classify into three groups, namely long day, short day and day-neutral plants.
+Photoperiodism merely refers to the potential of the plant to incite flowering relative to the changes in the photoperiod.
+Thus, photoperiod is a light duration or the length of day and night, while photoperiodism is the effect of light duration on the plant’s growth.

 Definition of Photoperiodism

-Types of Plants
+Types of Plants Based on Photoperiodic Effect

-Long day plants: These plants undergo flowering in long day length condition and also refer as “Short night plants”.
-LDP produce flowers mainly in summer and includes plants like spinach, radish, lettuce etc.
+- Long day plants: They undergo flowering in long day length condition.
+Short night plants or LDPs produce flowers mainly in summer and include plants like spinach, radish, lettuce etc.

-Short day plants: These plants undergo flowering in long night length condition and also refer as “Long night plants”.
-SDP produce flowers mainly in winter and includes plants like Dahlia, soybean etc.
+- Short day plants: They undergo flowering in long night length condition.
+Long night plants or SDPs produce flowers mainly in winter and include plants like Dahlia, soybean etc.

 Mechanism of Photoperiodism

-If you are wondering that sunlight is the only factor inducing flower growth, then the answer is no. Sunlight alone cannot cause flowering in a plant, and a plant must contain certain chemicals that can respond to the action of the light stimulus.
+If you wonder that sunlight is the only factor inducing flower growth, then the answer is no. Sunlight alone cannot cause flowering in a plant, and a plant must contain certain chemicals that can respond to the action of the light stimulus.

 Leaf translocate the flowering stimulus into the shoot apex under particular photoperiod.
 When a flower stimulus reaches an active region of the shoot apex, it incites the growth of flower primordia.

-In long-day plants, the flower induction occurs under daylength longer than their critical photoperiod (more than 12 hours).
-Oppositely in short-day plants, the flower induction occurs under daylength shorter than their critical photoperiod (less than 12 hours).
+In long-day plants, flower induction occurs under the day length longer than their critical photoperiod (more than 12 hours).
+Oppositely in short-day plants, the flower induction occurs under the daylength shorter than their critical photoperiod (less than 12 hours).

-It can define as a photopigment that is photosensitive in nature.
+It refers to a photopigment that is photosensitive in nature.
 Depending upon the day and night light, the phytochrome exists in two disparate conformations like PR and PFR.
-Phytochrome exists as a dimer that consists of two analogous polypeptide chains, each of molecular weight 125 kDa.
-The two polypeptide chains attach via a covalent bond.
+Phytochrome exists as a dimer, consisting of two analogous polypeptide chains, each having a molecular weight of 125 kDa.

-When the phytochrome exists as an active PFR form, then the plant will produce a response that further induce flowering.
-In a PR state, a plant will not incite flowering.
-Phytochromes can also define as the photoreceptors, which respond to the environmental light conditions and controls a variety of photomorphogenic responses.
+Phytochromes refer to the photoreceptors, which respond to the environmental light conditions and controls a variety of photomorphogenic responses.
 Its concentration is highest near the shoot apex, where it induces flowering.

-The photoperiodism has a significant role in the study of cross-breeding experiments and governs the season when a plant shall bloom its flower.
-It is an example of “Physiological preconditioning” which means a plant receives a photoresponse once and then undergoes physiological changes like seed germination, flowering etc. in a particular season.
+Photoperiodism has a significant role in the study of cross-breeding experiments and governs the season when a plant shall bloom its flower.
+It is an example of physiological preconditioning, which means a plant receives a photoresponse once and then undergoes physiological changes like seed germination, flowering etc., in a particular season.